PagerDuty/pdpyras/README.rst

 **Default Behavior:**

-Note that without specifying any retry behavior for status 429 (rate limiting), it will retry indefinitely.
+Note that without specifying any retry behavior:

+* When encountering status 429 (rate limiting), the client will retry indefinitely.
 This is a sane approach; if it is ever responding with 429, this means that the REST API is receiving (for the given REST API key) too many requests, and the issue should by nature be transient.

-Similarly, there is hard-coded default behavior for status 401 (unauthorized): immediately raise :class:`pdpyras.PDClientError` (as this can be considered in all cases a completely non-transient error).
+* When encountering status 401 (unauthorized), the client will immediately raise :class:`pdpyras.PDClientError`, as this can be considered a non-transient error under any circumstance.

-It is still possible to override these behaviors using :attr:`pdpyras.PDSession.retry`, but it is not recommended.
+It is still possible to override these behaviors by updating :attr:`pdpyras.PDSession.retry`, but it is not recommended.

-Events API Usage
+Events API
-****************
+**********

 As an added bonus, ``pdpyras`` provides an additional Session class for submitting alert data to the Events API and triggering incidents asynchronously: